Dharampal Singh

 Dharampal Singh is an Indian politician and a member of the 16th Legislative Assembly of India.
-He represents the Etmadpur constituency of Uttar Pradesh and is a member of the Bahujan Samaj Party political party.
+He represents the Etmadpur constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party.

 Early life and education

 Dharampal Singh was born in Mainpuri district.
 He attended the Dr. Bhimrao Ambedkar University and attained Doctor of Philosophy degree.

 Political career

 Dharampal Singh has been a MLA for two terms.
 He represented the Etmadpur constituency and is a member of the Bhartiya Janata Party and former member of the Bahujan Samaj Party political party.